declare-lab/dialogue-understanding/README.md

 ## Models

 We provide implementations for end-to-end without context classifier, bcLSTM and DialogueRNN models.
 For bcLSTM and DialogueRNN, we also provide training argument which lets you specify whether to use residual connections or not.

-Navigate to `roberta-end-to-end` or `glove-end-to-end` directories to use RoBERTa or GloVe based feature extractors for the models.
+### RoBERTa Based Models
+Navigate to `roberta-end-to-end`.
+We also provide training arguments with which you can alternately use BERT or Sentence Transformers models as feature extractors.

+### GloVe Based Models
+Navigate to `glove-end-to-end`.
+We have also released scripts with which you can run different analysis experiments that we report in the paper.

 <!-- ![Alt text](images/bclstm.png?raw=true "bcLSTM framework.") -->